ExcelliumSA/SecurityTXT-Study/README.md

 Same goal the [generate-source.sh](generate-source.sh) but using direct database access in order to extract more records.
 This script deal with limitations in terms of execution time allowed for a SQL query.

+However, after several tentatives, it was more efficient to use the web API via the [advanced search](https://crt.sh/?a=1) because query execution time limitations were too restrictives.

 *[generate-stats.py](generate-stats.py):*

 Check for the presence of the *security.txt* file on the differents domains.